vibbits/training-material/topics/R/tutorials/Vectors_Factors/tutorial.md

 {: .hands_on}

 ##### Removing, changing or adding elements in a vector
-To remove an element from a vector use a negative index: ‘-‘ indicates ‘NOT’ followed by the index of the element you want to remove, e.g. to remove the second element of vector z use:
+To remove an element from a vector use a negative index: ?-? indicates ?NOT? followed by the index of the element you want to remove, e.g. to remove the second element of vector z use:
 ```
 > z <- z[-2]
 ```